2006 New York state elections

 2006 Democratic candidates Eliot Spitzer for Governor of New York and Hillary Clinton for US Senator.

 New York state held various elections on November 7, 2006.
 Most notably, elections were held for the state governor, attorney general, comptroller, and for the U.S. Senate, all of which saw Democrats win and build on their existing majority.
 While Democrats had already been a strong force in the New York City area, most of the Democratic gains in 2006 occurred upstate.
 Former Attorney General Eliot Spitzer won the 2006 gubernatorial election by a record margin, while Andrew Cuomo replaced him as the new attorney general.
 Alan Hevesi was re-elected as comptroller, despite mounting ethics concerns.
 Hillary Clinton was re-elected to the Senate.
 For the first time in over 50 years, all major statewide elected offices were held by one party.
 For the first time in over 60 years, they were all held by Democrats.

-Republicans kept control of the State Senate, but lost the seat of Republican Nicholas Spano in Westchester County.
-Soon after, they lost a Long Island seat in a 2007 special election, and an upstate seat in 2008.
-Democrats also gained three seats to build on their supermajority in the State Assembly.
-Republicans did gain a seat in the Assembly in 2007 in a special election in upstate New York.